naseemshah/gcrf-dashboard-2021/README.md

 BEFORE YOU START THIS STEP, BUILD THE APPLICATION <br>
-Goto terminal and type in `yarn build` in your project folder.
+Goto terminal and type in `yarn build` in your project folder. <br>
 ![Build your Application](/docs/images/yarn-build.png)

 <br> After building you can follow these steps <br>

 - 2.1 - Goto to https://firebase.google.com/products/hosting/  and click "Goto Console".
-You will be asked to sign in with your Google account.
+You will be asked to sign in with your Google account. <br>
 ![Step 2.1](/docs/images/step2.1.png)
 - 2.2 - Click "Add project".
 Then give a project name, for instance, `gcrf-<institution>-2021` and click continue.
 You can turn off Google analytics if you want.
-Then click continue.
+Then click continue. <br>
 ![Step 2.2](/docs/images/step2.2.png)
 ![Step 2.2.1](/docs/images/step2.2.1.png)
 - 2.3 -  Wait till your project is ready and click continue.